3mdeb/conferences/yocto-update-strategies.md

 # Build troubleshooting - kernel

 * Similar situation as with bootloader
-  - more often device-tree may take place in making problems, we are using more peripherals from Linux side
+  - more often, device-tree may take place in making problems; we are using more peripherals from Linux side
-  - as in bootloader, we may face some of configurations goes from board config into Kconfig files
+  - as in bootloader, we may face some of the configurations going from board config into Kconfig files
-  - Yocto recipe compilation, but should not be a big issue as long as we are able to compile it manually
+  - Yocto recipe compilation, but it should not be a big issue as long as we are able to compile it manually

 * defconfig